Archaeology

 b.

-project designed by a qualified archaeologist.
-The project must include
+archaeological project designed by a qualified archaeologist.
+The

-the use of a simulated archaeological site including artifacts and
+project must include the use of a simulated archaeological site

-features for the site.
-Using the steps of archaeological inquiry,
+including artifacts and features for the site.
+Using the steps of

-analyze the "artifacts and features" and document the spatial
+archaeological inquiry, analyze the artifacts and features and document

-relationships of the "artifacts and features" at the simulated site.
+the spatial relationships of the artifacts and features at the simulated

-an artifact and the overall archaeological site.
-Tell how you would
+artifact and the overall archaeological site.
+Tell how you would share

-share the results of your analysis with other researchers and the
+the results of your analysis with other researchers and the public.

-museum school instructor, junior high or high school science teacher,
+archaeologist, museum school instructor, science teacher, advisor from a

 11.